pusher/push-notifications-swift/README.md

 $ brew install carthage
 ```

-To integrate PushNotifications into your Xcode project using Carthage, specify it in your `Cartfile`:
+To integrate Pusher Beams into your Xcode project using Carthage, specify it in your `Cartfile`:

 ```ogdl
 github "pusher/push-notifications-swift"